-Conservation and research in Lakshadweep
+Conservation and research in the Lakshadweep islands

-The Nature Conservation Foundation, an organization that works to study and conserve wildlife and ecosystems across India, conducts research and conservation programs in Lakshadweep, and in the Andaman and Nicobar islands.
+The Nature Conservation Foundation, an organization that works to study and conserve wildlife and ecosystems across India, conducts research and conservation programs in the Lakshadweep islands, and in the Andaman and Nicobar islands.
 Their efforts are leading to a better understanding of how the reefs and their fish respond to external influences, and how they can be protected.
 You can learn more about the NCF’s oceans and coasts programs here, or make a contribution to their efforts here.

-Top tips for visiting Lakshadweep
+Top tips for visiting the Lakshadweep islands